Hello, React

 When React places our component on the page and calls the method to generate the

-elements, it makes the supplied props
+elements, it makes the supplied props available in the argument to the

-argument is an object whose keys are the names of the
+function.
+The props argument is an object whose keys are the names of the

 properties.
-In our case, this is props.title
+In our case, this is props.title, and props.body -- the

 corresponding values are supplied as well.

-argument, we need to define the types for this object.
+When defining the props argument, we need to define the types for this object.

-We will create a type
+We will create a type named NewsArticleProps and declare that the title

-property shall be a string
+property shall be a string and the body property shall be a string as

 well.
-When defining the component function, we'll declare that props
+When defining the component function, we'll declare that props has a

-type of NewsArticleProps
+type of NewsArticleProps.

 We can use these in our component by using an interpolation method within JSX.
 This is much like string interpolation in plain JavaScript, but the syntax is slightly different: